 14) Female batters that successfully hit into the grass, whether the ball is hit in the air to the grass or on the ground, will be awarded 1st base.
 All other runners are at risk.

-15) There are no lead offs.
+15) There are no lead offs or anticipation.
 Any runner leaving the base before contact is made will be called out.
 If said runner is the 3rd out of the inning, the same batter will start the next inning.

 16) The batter must make contact with at least one foot in line with the home plate board (must be “in the box”).
 Any player that is in front of or behind the plate at contact will be called out and the play dead.
 The batter may not step on home plate at time of contact.
 This also will result in the batter being called out.
 All runners will return to the base they started from.